HTTPArchive/almanac.httparchive.org/src/content/en/2021/cms.md

 analysts: [rviscomi, tosin]
 editors: []
 translators: []
-alonko_bio: Alon Kochba is a software developer at Wix, where he leads the performance efforts.
+alonko_bio: Alon Kochba is a software developer at Wix, and the head of performance.
+Alon comes from a back-end background, with extensive experience in networking.
 results: https://docs.google.com/spreadsheets/d/1gAJh4VcSEU6-6aQxBiTFl-7cbyHukfdhg-Iaq9y5pnc/
 featured_quote: CMS platforms continue to grow and are becoming more ubiquitous year-over-year.
 They are essential for easily creating and consuming content on the internet, especially as more people and businesses establish an online presence.
 featured_stat_1: TODO